The Daily Pennsylvanian is a student-run nonprofit.

 Please support us by disabling your ad blocker on our site.

-On a cold New Hampshire night, the hours upon hours of film watched and the pages upon pages of painstakingly detailed notes taken all paid off in one moment for fifth-year safety Shiloh Means
+Under the Friday night lights in late September, the hours upon hours of film watched and the pages upon pages of painstakingly detailed notes taken all paid off in one moment for fifth year safety Shiloh Means.

-As Means watched running back Trey Flowers tumble into the end zone to seal an upset victory for the Quakers.
-Means relished the moment as the Quakers claimed victory over Dartmouth in a grueling double-overtime battle in 2022.
-It was a magical moment, and one that Means still calls the highlight of his Penn football career.
+As Means watched running back Trey Flowers tumble into the end zone to seal an upset victory for the Quakers in 2022, he relished the moment as the Quakers claimed victory over Dartmouth in a grueling double-overtime battle.
+It was a magical moment — one that Means still calls the highlight of his Penn football career.

 But Means was hungry for more.
 In 2023, that hunger wasn’t satisfied.
 This year, in his final season, Means wants the ultimate prize more than ever.
 And he’s shown that he’s more than willing to put in the work to get it.